 On the Test Frameworks page that opens, click in the central pane and choose the configuration type from the list:

-To use PHPSpec with a remote PHP interpreter, choose one of the configurations from the dialog box that opens:
+To use PHPSpec with a remote PHP interpreter, choose one of the configurations in the dialog that opens:

-In the text box, specify the location of the configuration file to use.
-Type the path manually or click and choose the file in the dialog box that opens.
+In the field, specify the location of the configuration file to use.
+Type the path manually or click and choose the file in the dialog that opens.

 spec_prefixfrom the configuration file specified in the Default Configuration File field.
 The default value is